turboc1208/rachio/README.md

       module: rachio
       apikey: bunch of letters and numbers you can get from the rachio app
       url: https://my.external.domain.com/api/appdaemon/rachio
+      devices:
+        'Back Away':
+          switch: input_number.back_away_switch
+          sensor: binary_sensor.back_away_sensor
+        'Back Left New':
+          switch: input_number.back_left_new_switch
+          sensor: binary_sensor.back_left_new_sensor

 * the url is the address that rachio's cloud servers will send any notifications to.
 * the url has to end with /api/appdaemon/rachio.
 * Whether it's https or http and your domain name are specific to your configuration
+* The devices section starts with the name of your rachio zone (this is case sensitive).
+indented under that are the HA switch names and HA sensor names you setup in your configuration.yaml file earlier.
+Switches should be input_numbers and sensors should be binary_sensors.